co-cddo/api-catalogue/source/index.html.md

 The API Catalogue is a central part of the [Data Standards Authority's](https://www.gov.uk/government/groups/data-standards-authority) API programme, which aims to improve how APIs are produced, managed and used across government.
 For more information, or to ask to be added to the government API & Data Exchange community, email <api-programme@digital.cabinet-office.gov.uk>.

 If you have any questions about the catalogue, or how to add your APIs to it, email <api-catalogue@digital.cabinet-office.gov.uk>.
+We aim to respond to queries as soon as possible, but please be aware we don't have visibility of other government APIs that are not in the catalogue.
+You may get a faster response for queries like that from the relevant department.

 If you are looking to set up an api.gov.uk domain for your API, email <api-domain-request@digital.cabinet-office.gov.uk>.